 Major Sir George Francis Cecil Brooke, 3rd Bt.1

-Major Sir George Francis Cecil Brooke, 3rd Bt. was born on 30 March 1916.1 He was the son of Captain Sir Hugh Brooke, 2nd Bt. and Mary Louisa Mabel Arnott.1 He married Lady Melissa Eva Caroline Wyndham-Quin, daughter of Sir Richard Southwell Windham Robert Wyndham-Quin, 6th Earl of Dunraven and Mount-Earl and Nancy Yuille, on 25 June 1959.1 He died in 1982.1
+Major Sir George Francis Cecil Brooke, 3rd Bt. was born on 30 March 1916.1 He was the son of Captain Sir Hugh Brooke, 2nd Bt. and Mary Louisa Mabel Arnott.1 He married Lady Melissa Eva Caroline Wyndham-Quin, daughter of Richard Southwell Windham Robert Wyndham-Quin, 6th Earl of Dunraven and Mount-Earl and Nancy Yuille, on 25 June 1959.1 He died on 27 December 1982 at age 66.1

 Children of Major Sir George Francis Cecil Brooke, 3rd Bt. and Lady Melissa Eva Caroline Wyndham-Quin